My dress is old, but this one is similar

-Our best tips for making hair cuts (especially with wiggly little boys) successful:
+Our best tips on how to cut boys hair (especially with wiggly little ones):

 - Put on a movie.
 We let them pick what they want to watch on the YouTube Kids app on my phone, and it distracts them and keeps them pretty still during their cut.

 - Make sure your tools are sharp to avoid pulling their hair.
 The kits that we’ve purchased come with oil for the blades to keep them from getting dull, and we replace our clippers every few years.
 You’ll know it’s time to replace when complaints get louder 😉 we own THIS CLIPPER SET, and after buying many cheap sets, we finally bought one that was nicer and it’s held up so well for years.
 It’s out of stock right now, so I’ve linked some other ones below.

 - Work quickly.
 We try to keep their entire haircut around seven or eight minutes.
 That’s about all they can handle.

 - For little toddlers, have Daddy hold them.
 San is finally old enough to sit during his cut, but up until recently I always made Philip hold him so he could keep his arms pinned down if needed, and move and turn him around as needed.

 - Get their hair wet.
 This makes it easier to cut and maneuver as you trim it.
 Have them stick their head under the sink before you start, or use a spray bottle with warm water.

 These are the tools you’ll need for cutting boys hair at home